YanyingWei1997/YanyingWei1997.github.io/awards.md

 ## My Fundings

-- **Principal Investigator**. **_Research on the Decoupling State and Driving Mechanism of Carbon Emissions in Guangxi under the Dual-Carbon Target_**.
+- Principal Investigator. **_Research on the Decoupling State and Driving Mechanism of Carbon Emissions in Guangxi under the Dual-Carbon Target_**.
 Supported by the Research Foundation for  Youth and Middle-Aged Improvement of  Bureau of Science and Technology of Guangxi Province, China (Grant No. 2024-KY-1871), _January 2024 - December 2025_.
-- **Principal Investigator**. **_Digital Empowerment for Bank Loans and Regulatory Innovation_**.
+- Principal Investigator. **_Digital Empowerment for Bank Loans and Regulatory Innovation_**.
 Supported by Nanning University (Grant No. s2023-1154-9126), _January 2024 - December 2024_.

 <br>